Ezekiel 5 – The Sword of God’s Judgment

 ‘Thus shall My anger be spent, and I will cause My fury to rest upon them, and I will be avenged; and they shall know that I, the LORD, have spoken it in My zeal, when I have spent My fury upon them.
 Moreover I will make you a waste and a reproach among the nations that are all around you, in the sight of all who pass by.

 i.
-“Above all, this highly anthropopathic passage features the ‘fury’ and the ‘jealousy’ of God (v.
-13).
-‘Jealousy makes a man furious,’ wrote the sage, ‘and he will not spare when he takes revenge’ (Prov.
-6:34).
+“Above all, this highly anthropopathic passage features the ‘fury’ and the ‘jealousy’ of God (Ezekiel 5:13).
+‘Jealousy makes a man furious,’ wrote the sage, ‘and he will not spare when he takes revenge’ (Proverbs 6:34).
 So the text depicts Yahweh, in one of the most somber of all the prophetic rejections of Israel.”
 (Vawter and Hoppe)

 iii.
 Adam Clarke, writing around 1800, had an interesting comment on the phrase, I will cause My fury to rest upon them: “My displeasure, and the evidences of it, shall not be transient; they shall be permanent upon you, and among you.
 And is not this dreadfully true to the present day?”
 That was an accurate observation of the Jewish people of his time; yet one cannot deny the remarkable work of restoration that has brought the Jewish people to prosperity and prominence.